Christoph/MultilingualTextAnalysis/README.md

 The classification.py file was used to compare classification methods by algorithm and number of training documents.

 Structure:
-- Everything before line 245 loads libraries and defines functions.
+- Everything before line 254 loads libraries and defines functions.
-- Lines 246 - 275 define the best performing settings for the MLP classifier for each language and target
+- Lines 258 - 343 define the best performing settings for each classifier, language, and target as dervied from the hyperparameter sampling procedure.
-- Lines 275 - 292 define the parameters for the preprocessing and sampling procedure
+- Lines 350 - 358 define the constant parameters for the subsample reruns and the preprocessing (tfidf).
+- Lines 361 - 362 define the varied sampling settings concerning the number of observations used to train the classifiers
-- Lines 296 - 297 sample the datasets based on the sampling parameters, trains classifiers according to the predefined settings on the sampled datasets and returns the performance scores.
+- Lines 366 - 367 sample the datasets based on the sampling parameters, trains classifiers according to the predefined settings on the sampled datasets and returns the performance scores.

 ### Additional Classifier evaluation with separate manually labeled test data
 The classifier_evaluation.py file was used to evaluate the best classifiers using separate manually annotated test data.

 Structure:
-- Everything before line 264 loads libraries and defines functions.
+- Everything before line 246 loads libraries and defines functions.
-- Lines 265 - 354 define the best performing settings for each classifier, language, and target as dervied from the hyperparameter sampling procedure
+- Lines 246 - 273 define the best performing settings for the MLP classifier for each language and target.
-- Lines 355 - 317 define the parameters for the preprocessing and sampling procedure
+- Lines 277 - 285 define the constant parameters for the subsample reruns and the preprocessing (tfidf).
+- Lines 291 - 292 define the varied sampling settings concerning the number of observations used to train the classifiers
-- Lines 375 - 376 train the MLP models on the sampled datasets and evaluate their performances using manually coded datasets.
+- Lines 296 - 297 train the MLP models on the sampled datasets and evaluate their performances using manually coded datasets.

 ### Data